barbazul/1kfa/mod_guide_gm.md

 adventuring.
 This setting is expressed by something called the [Touchstone List](#establish-touchstones).

-1kFA is about characters who have decided to take up an adventure in the hopes of fulfilling a strong need.
+A Thousand Faces of Adventure is about characters who have decided to take up an adventure in the hopes of fulfilling a strong need.
 It's your job to participate in that by showing the players a mysterious and dangerous world in which their characters can find that adventure.
 Without the player characters in the world, calamity would ruin something precious.
 Maybe even the whole world would fall into chaos or destruction -- it might